nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 * Perform swaps inside the array;
 * Recreate the numbers based on the new array configuration.

-Of course, there's a simpler solution that makes use of bitwise operations and the masking technique. **Spoiler alert**, we will start with the actual solution, followed by some in-depth explanations:
+Of course, a simpler solution uses bitwise operations and the masking technique. **Spoiler alert**, we will start with the actual solution, followed by some in-depth explanations:

 ```cpp
 uint16_t pairwise_swap(uint16_t n) {